ray-project/ray/doc/source/rllib/rllib-offline.rst

         }
     )

-.. warning:: Do not override the ``batch_size`` in RLlib's `map_batches_kwargs`.
+.. warning:: Don't override the ``batch_size`` in RLlib's `map_batches_kwargs`.
 This usually leads to high performance degradations.
 Note, this ``batch_size`` differs from the `train_batch_size_per_learner`: the former specifies the batch size
     in iterating over data output of the streaming pipeline, while the latter defines the batch size used for training within each :py:class:`~ray.rllib.core.learner.learner.Learner`.

 Learner Iterations
 ~~~~~~~~~~~~~~~~~~
 This tuning parameter is available only when using multiple instances of ::py:class:`~ray.rllib.core.learner.learner.Learner`.
-In distributed learning, each :py:class:`~ray.rllib.core.learner.learner.Learner` instance processes a substream of the offline streaming pipeline, iterating over batches from that substream.
+In distributed learning, each :py:class:`~ray.rllib.core.learner.learner.Learner` instance processes a sub-stream of the offline streaming pipeline, iterating over batches from that sub-stream.
 You can control the number of iterations each
 :py:class:`~ray.rllib.core.learner.learner.Learner` instance runs per RLlib training iteration.
 Result reporting occurs after each RLlib training iteration.
 Setting this parameter too low results in inefficiencies, while excessively high values can hinder training monitoring and, in some cases - such as in RLlib's :py:class:`~ray.rllib.algorithms.marwil.marwil.MARWIL`
 implementation - lead to stale training data.
 This happens because some data transformations rely on the same :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` that the :py:class:`~ray.rllib.core.learner.learner.Learner` instances are training on.
-The number of iterations per substream is controlled by the attribute
+The number of iterations per sub-stream is controlled by the attribute
-:py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.dataset_num_iters_per_learner`, which has a default value of ``None``, meaning it runs one epoch on the substream.
+:py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.dataset_num_iters_per_learner`, which has a default value of ``None``, meaning it runs one epoch on the sub-stream.

 You can modify this value as follows: